-To report on the administration of Kāpiti Coast District Council Dog Control Policy and Practices for 2015/16 as required by Section 10A of the Dog Control Act 1996.
+To report on the administration of Kāpiti Coast District Council Dog Control Policy 2009 and practices for 2016/17.
+This is required by Section 10A of the Dog Control Act 1996.
+The report must be notified through public notice in local paper and a copy forwarded to the Secretary for Local Government.